-Knee pain can be caused by a fracture of one of the part of the knee joint .
+Knee pain can be caused by a fracture of one of the parts of the knee joint .
 Among the parts that can be fractured in the joint , we have: the femoral condyles , the tibial plateau or even the patella (kneecap ).
 A sprain of the collateral ligaments or of the cruciate ligaments after a trauma forcing the joint beyond its functional range of motion can also provoke a sharp pain in the knee.

 lesions (fissure or tear) cause pain in the joint

 Knee arthrosis is one of the most common knee pain .
 This wear and tear of the cartilage can find its origin in a deformity of the knees or even in an overuse of the joint (due to a job or a sport for example).
 The ageing of tissues can also be responsible.